itspriddle/josh.fail/_posts/2022-02-08-my-recipe-site.md

 up things on my phone quickly.
 I do still like the cards for complicated recipes.

-Another unespected this is that I was able to get the PDFs to print from my printer right on single 6x4 cards without too much trouble.
+Another unexpected surprise this is that I was able to get the PDFs to print from my printer right on single 6x4 cards without too much trouble.
 Now, I just throw a recipe in a new `.md` file, push to GitHub, and download a PDF.

 I hope that if you've stumbled across this post, you'll give it a try yourself!
 Just clone [the repo][2] and add your own recipe cards.
 You'll just